Select your language

 Personal creation from visual material collected during my trip India • South India • Tamil Nadu and Kerala (2018)

 Peermade is a hill station in Kerala in southern India.
-Peermade is located in a very fertile region and the production of coffee, tea, coconut and cardamom was predominant until very recently.
+Peermade is located in a very fertile region and coffee, tea, coconut and cardamom production were the majority until very recently.
+Agriculture seems to be taking a new direction.
+Organic cultivation of pepper, ginger and turmeric.

 Kerala has retained an important Christian influence.
 This Franciscan church bears witness to this.